Standards-cited reference

 California King and Standard King Dimensions: Exact Sizes from the ISPA Size Schedule

 The International Sleep Products Association publishes a mattress size schedule that most US manufacturers follow.
 Under that schedule, King is 76 by 80 inches and California King is 72 by 84 inches.
-ASTM F1566-18 specifies typical manufacturing tolerances of plus or minus 0.5 inches.
+ISPA's Voluntary Dimensional Guidelines for Bedding allow a manufacturing tolerance of plus 1 inch and minus three-quarter inch on sizes over 60 inches, which covers both King widths.

 Last verified April 2026